The SpongeBob Movie: Sponge on the Run poster

 The inciting incident occurs at 11 minutes when Gary is snail-napped by King Poseidon's minions who need snail slime for the king's beauty regimen.
 SpongeBob returns home to find Gary missing and the house ransacked..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to SpongeBob makes the active choice to leave Bikini Bottom and journey to the Lost City of Atlantic City to rescue Gary, despite the dangers.
+This reveals the protagonist's commitment to SpongeBob makes the active choice to leave Bikini Bottom and journey to the Lost City of Atlantic City to rescue Gary, despite the dangers.
 Patrick decides to join him on the quest., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat SpongeBob and Patrick arrive at the Lost City of Atlantic City and locate King Poseidon's palace.
+Of particular interest, this crucial beat SpongeBob and Patrick arrive at the Lost City of Atlantic City and locate King Poseidon's palace.
 They seem close to success - a false victory as they don't realize how powerful and vain Poseidon truly is., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, SpongeBob and Patrick are captured by Poseidon and sentenced to execution.
 All seems lost - they failed to save Gary, and now face death themselves.
 SpongeBob hits his lowest emotional point, believing he's failed his best friend., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.